 Maintaining a healthy lifestyle can counter these negative effects of stress and improve your sense of well-being and quality of life.
 Try to take time to do whatever forms of exercise you enjoy and make the effort to eat a healthy, balanced diet.
 It is also important to remember to see your GP with any health concerns.

 You can find information on exercise and healthy eating on the NHS website.

 It is important to take a break from caring on occasion in order to rest and have some time to yourself.
 Provision and funding for respite care should be made in your relative’s care package and the services provided by your own carer’s assessment.

 There are a number of options available for respite care:

 Some social services departments operate voucher schemes to provide respite carers.
 You can also use direct payments to pay for respite care.
 Contact your local authority to find out the help that they can provide.
 Carers’ organisations and the Headway helpline can also provide details of respite and holiday providers (see Useful organisations).

 Often the best source of support is other carers in a similar situation to yourself.
 Many of Headway’s groups and branches provide support group meetings and one-to-one support for carers.
 These services are particularly helpful as they provide peer support from others in similar situations.

-Your local council should be able to signpost to other local groups and NHS Carers Direct can provide information about groups and services in England.
+Your local council should be able to signpost to other local groups and the NHS website can provide information about groups and services in England.